cvthirumalakumar/Optimized-Warehouse-Management-with-AutoAI/README.md

 ### 1.2 Work Division and Scheduling:

-    Division of total work into separate tasks and assigning the task works among the team members based on their work experiences and interests.Then assigning time for each task based on the complexity of the tasks.
+  <p>  Division of total work into separate tasks and assigning the task works among the team members based on their work experiences and interests.
+    Then assigning time for each task based on the complexity of the tasks.

 ## 2.Collection of Data:-